ceylon/ceylon-examples-di/README.md

 To compile and run the examples, you'll need to have either Ceylon IDE, or the [Ceylon command line distribution][download] installed on your machine.
 Ceylon 1.3.1 is required.
+On the command line you can use the provided ceylonb command if you don't have Ceylon already installed.

 [download]: http://ceylon-lang.org/download